hhandika/myte/README.md

 The program detects `iqtree2` installation from the environment path variable.
 If the program fails to detect IQ-TREE, make sure the executable is called `iqtree2` (no spaces) and the directory where you put the IQ-TREE executable is registered to your environment path variable.

-For Astral installation, the app can help solve the Astral dependency.
-Go to the folder where you install Astral.
-Then, use this command to solve the dependency:
+For Astral installation, to solve the dependency, go to the folder where you install Astral.
+Then, use this command to solve it:

 ```Bash
 myte deps astral -j [path-to-astral-jar-file]